bhontz/pi/README.md

 Instructions:
 cd /usr/local/bin

-https://github.com/bhontz/pi.git (in otherwords git clone this respository into /usr/local/bin) cd pi sudo sh wsetup.sh
+sudo git clone https://github.com/bhontz/pi.git (in otherwords git clone this respository into /usr/local/bin)

+cd pi

+sudo sh wsetup.sh

 The script above adds build-essential, python-dev and lighttpd packages.
 It also installs downloads the Adafruit_Python_DHT module from this repository and builds the module, and installs the my_weather_station.py python script used for the GSOC Raspberry Pi weather station project.